cyberg-academy/pySigma-backend-trendmicro/README.md

 # pySigma TrendMicro Backend

 This is the TrendMicro backend for pySigma.
-It provides the package `sigma.backends.trendmicro` with the `TrendMicroBackend` class.
+It provides the package `sigma.backends.trendmicro` with the `TrendmicroVisionOneBackend` class.

 Further, it contains the processing pipelines in `sigma.pipelines.trendmicro` for field renames and error handling.
-This pipeline is automatically applied to `SigmaRule` and `SigmaCollection` objects passed to the `TrendMicroBackend` class.
+This pipeline is automatically applied to `SigmaRule` and `SigmaCollection` objects passed to the `TrendmicroVisionOneBackend` class.

 It supports the following output formats: